LaStefan/esg-stocks-dashboard/README.md

 ### ESG scores by category

 ### Price trend over time
-The price trend over time is generated using a Python script.
+The price trend over time including a moving average of the close price is generated using a Python script.
 The source of this data is from the FMP API.

 ### other KPI's